Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experiments

+In \autoref{tab:particles small} we report the performances on each type of jet as the F1 score and Adjusted Rand Index (ARI).
+Our method outperforms all alternatives on bottom and charm jets while being competitive on light jets.

-\textbf{Convex hull.} The convex hull of a finite set of $d$-dimensional points can be efficiently represented as the set of simplices that enclose all points.
-In the $3$D case, each simplex consists of $3$ points that together form a triangle.
+\paragraph{Convex hull.} The convex hull of a finite set of $d$-dimensional points can be efficiently represented as the set of simplices that enclose all points.
+In the 3D case, each simplex consists of 3 points that together form a triangle.
 For the general $d$-dimensional case, the valid incidence matrices are limited to those with $d$ incident vertices per edge.
-Finding the convex hull is an important and well understood task in computational geometry, with optimal exact solutions \citep{chazelle1993optimal, preparata2012computational}.
+Finding the convex hull is an important and well-understood task in computational geometry, with optimal exact solutions \citep{chazelle1993optimal, preparata2012computational}.
 Nonetheless, predicting the convex hull for a given set of points poses a challenging problem for current machine learning methods, especially when the number of points increases \citep{vinyals2015pointer,serviansky2020set2graph}.
-Each point set is drawn from one of two different distributions: Gaussian and spherical.
-In the Gaussian case, each point is drawn i.i.d. from a standard normal distribution.
-In the spherical case we additionally normalize each point to lie on the unit sphere.
-In subsequent comparisons to prior work, we consider the same point distributions, set sizes and training/validation/test data sizes as in \citet{serviansky2020set2graph}.
+We generate an input set by drawing $n$ 3-dimensional vectors from one of two distributions: Gaussian or spherical.
+For the Gaussian setting, points are sampled i.i.d. from a standard normal distribution.
+For the spherical setting, we additionally normalize each point to lie on the unit sphere.
+Following \citet{serviansky2020set2graph}, we use $n{=}30$, $n{=}50$ and $n{\in}[20\twodots 100]$, where in the latter case the input set size varies between 20 and 100.

-On convex hull finding in $3$D, we compare our method to the same baselines as in the previous experiment.
-Set2Graph \citep{serviansky2020set2graph} learns to map the set of $3$D points to the $3$rd order adjacency tensor.
-Since storing this tensor in memory is not feasible, they instead concentrate on a local version of the problem, which only considers the $k$-nearest neighbors for each point \citep{serviansky2020set2graph}.
-We train our method with $T_{\text{total}}{=}48$, $T_{\text{BPTT}}{=}4$, $N_{\text{BPTT}}{=}6$ and set $k$ equal to the highest number of triangles in the training data.
-At test time, a prediction admits an edge $e_i$ if its existence indicator $\sigma_i>0.5$.
-Each edge is incident to the three vertices with the highest incidence probability.